Jon Moscot: Team Israel

 In January 2017 Moscot traveled to Israel to help promote Team Israel at the 2017 World Baseball Classic.
-Although he traveled with other team members, Moscot did not play in Round 1 as he was recovering from Tommy John surgery.Hillel Kuttler.
-"For these pro-baseball players, visiting Israel is like coming home," The Times of Israel.
+Although he traveled with other team members, Moscot did not play in Round 1 as he was recovering from Tommy John surgery.

-In October 2018 he became a dual Israeli citizen, partly to help Israel’s baseball team make the 2020 Olympics."US baseball players get Israeli citizenship in boost to Olympic team," The Times of Israel, October 20, 2018.
+In October 2018 he became a dual Israeli citizen, partly to help Israel's baseball team make the 2020 Olympics.
 Moscot said: "My family was ecstatic about it.
 My dad was so proud that his son made aliyah."
 He said: "We feel Israeli.
 They’ve welcomed us, and we’re excited to represent our heritage, our country, our people."

-Moscot pitched for Team Israel at the 2019 European Baseball Championship, going 1-0 with a 0.00 ERA as in two relief appearances he pitched 3.1 innings and gave up one hit and two walks while striking out one batter, and was credited with a win against Team Sweden.
+Moscot pitched for Team Israel at the 2019 European Baseball Championship, going 1–0 with a 0.00 ERA as in two relief appearances he pitched 3.1 innings and gave up one hit and two walks while striking out one batter, and was credited with a win against Team Sweden.

 He also pitched for the team at the Africa/Europe 2020 Olympic Qualification tournament in Italy in September 2019, which Israel won to qualify to play baseball at the 2020 Summer Olympics in Tokyo.
-In the tournament Moscot was 0-0 with a 2.25 ERA over 4.0 innings in one start.
+In the tournament Moscot was 0–0 with a 2.25 ERA over 4.0 innings in one start.
 Moscot observed: "We are playing for something bigger than ourselves."
 He recalled: "I grew up with pictures of Sandy Koufax on my wall.
 He was my dad’s favorite player.
 He would tell stories about him.
 I loved Shawn Green.
 Anyone who was Jewish made it real for me.
 Being on this team means a lot.
 It’s not just playing the game.
 You represent that deep heritage and culture and the feelings of that Jewish kid who wants to be an athlete one day."

 Moscot intends to explore splitting time between the United States, where he is a player-coach in the Reds farm system, and Israel after the 2020 Olympics.

 Moscot was included on the roster for Team Israel at the 2020 Olympics.
 He was named the starter for their opening game against South Korea, but was forced to leave the game in the first inning after facing one batter after suffering an elbow injury.
 The team later announced he had re-injured his UCL and would be out for the remainder of the Games.